 - going to parents evenings;

-- attending sports days;
+- attending sports days and school shows;

 - welcoming them home or having them welcome you home;